MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.30.3
+  * bugfix race conditions in Client module
 * 0.30.2
-  * Try different perl6 installment on Travis-ci
+  * Try different perl6 installment on Travis-ci.
+From now on the tests on travis are done with the newest perl6 version from git instead of using rakudobrew.
+There were always too many differences with the implementation at home.
+I expect that these perl6 differences will eventually disappear.
 * 0.30.1
   * Monitor loop-time control via Client and Server interface to quicken the tests
 * 0.30.0